mohit-raghavendra/BioEmbedS-Testbed-repository/README.md

 # Identifying cross-tissue signaling between genes from biomedical literature

-This is the official repository of the paper "Identifying cross-tissue signaling between genes from biomedical literature"
+This is the official repository of the paper "Identifying gene mediators of cross-tissuesignaling from biomedical literature usingbalanced word embeddings"

 ## Installation